Hiranj-RKIT-Training/HTML/README.md

 | `<i>`          | Defines italic text                              | -                                    |
 | `<u>`          | Defines underlined text                          | -                                    |

-## Notes:
-- This table includes a broad range of HTML tags with their most frequently used attributes.
-- Attributes listed are common but not exhaustive; other attributes may be available depending on the tag.

 ## 1.1 what is HTML , use of html , about different web browser

 ### What is HTML?